mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 A hand fell upon Kip's back and stayed there - intentional, not accidental.
 He looked up to see the chaos ahead of him, and turned to find the person behind.
 It was a maman with the same reed clothing and a veil of dark green.
 Thi was looking at the crowd so as not to rouse suspicion.

 "Stay low and walk ahead of me," thi said.
 He could almost place the voice.
 Thi paused for Kip, holding hae hand out slightly for him to take it.
 He had no reason to trust this phantom but was desperate for a way out, so he took hae hand and walked as slowly and quietly as he could.
 When they got behind Lissa, the veiled figure bent down to him and whispered, "Towards Ulu.
 Stop under the fallen tree.
 Run!", pushing Kip out of the tent.
 He looked back for a second and saw nothing but the door to the tent closed.
-Stark naked, and severely malnourished, he made a break for some fallen tree he had never seen before in the darkest part of the island.
+Stark naked, severely malnourished, and fighting withdraw from something he did not know, he made a break for some fallen tree he had never seen before in the darkest part of the island.

 *I've escaped!
 But surely they'll be after me soon.*